bsmith89/compbio-template/README.md

 _Final results are not version controlled._

 ### `fig/` ###
-The "publishable" output of an analysis.
-Usually figures.
+All 'final' output from an analysis, usually figures or tables.
+Figures don't have to be good enough for a publication, they just have to represent the culmination of an analysis.

 Should be produced by scripts in `fig/scripts`.